-The portfolio has been able to demonstrate overall high availability rates that were above 98.6% under Colbun's operations.
+The portfolio has been able to demonstrate overall high availability rates (above 98.9% under Colbun's operations and over 99% under Celeo's management).
 While unavailability may lead to fines, typically they are levied only when there is a material negative impact to the system resulting from a prolonged outage event, which is rare in Chile given the network's configuration.
 Furthermore, the amount of penalties that may be imposed to a transmission company cannot exceed 5% of the company's annual income during the last year (equivalent to 5% of the VATT).
 In addition, according to the O&M contract, penalties and fines imposed by regulators for unavailability will be passed through to the operator (Celeo Redes), limited to 25% of annual O&M fee (30% could trigger an early termination).